alsoba13/contests/README.md

 # Contests
-This repo just have my solutions for some competitive programming contests
+Just a repo with my solutions for some competitive programming contests I take part in